IB Maths Tutors

-IB Maths tutors suggest a few tips & tricks for IB Maths Exam.
-In whole IB curriculum, IB Mathematics is perhaps the most difficult programme.
-IBO offers four different levels of the course based on individual needs and interests of students.
+Our IB Maths tutors in Delhi suggest a few tips & tricks for IB Maths Exam.
+In the whole IB curriculum, IB Mathematics is perhaps the most challenging programme.
+IBO offers four different levels of the course based on the individual needs and interests of students.

 ⯈ Further Mathematics studies standard level

 ⯈ Higher level Mathematics (HL)

 Students should choose the above subjects according to their future needs and their interests.
 IB Teachers are supposed to spend 240 hours teaching IB Mathematics (HL) and 150 hours teaching SL.

 Students are required to do a lot of hard work and proper planning to excel in this challenging curriculum.
 The whole process of performing IB Mathematics can have three parts.